BLOG

 "You have to remember social is social.
 You're entering into their world so you can't be all promotional.
 Overall, about 80% of all our content is social or conversational with no more than 20% promotional."

-How consistent is your knowledge and data?
+How consistent is our knowledge and data?

-What's stopping you from engaging?
+What's stopping us from engaging?

 The road to success is rarely free of potholes and hurdles.
 It will come as some comfort to know that whatever challenges you're facing, others are facing them, too.